KerrMcCall/Big-Data/2162940_Big_Data_ML_Pipeline.md

 This model had an epoch number of 12.

 ##### Model Evaluation
-The accuracy of this model further imoroved up to 99.3% and there was a minimal gap between the training and validation accuracy.
+The accuracy of this model further improved up to 99.3% and there was a minimal gap between the training and validation accuracy.
 This demonstrates a great level of generalisation and no major overfitting was observed.

 The downsides are that it took longer to train and had a higher memory usage.

 ### 4. Prediction
-Once the third model was trained and validated, it was used to mkae predictions on unseen data.
+Once the third model was trained and validated, it was used to make predictions on unseen data.
 This was carried out to test the model's ability to generalise beyond the training and validation subsets.

 The following code was used:
 ```python